microsoft/vscode-docs/docs/remote/troubleshooting.md

 2. **Stick with alphanumeric passwords to avoid drive sharing problems.** When asked to share your drives on Windows, you will be prompted for the username and password of an account with admin privileges on the machine.
 If you are warned about an incorrect username or password, this may be due to special characters in the password.
 For example, `!`, `[` and `]` are known to cause issues.
 Change your password to alphanumeric characters to resolve.
 See this issue about [Docker volume mounting problems](https://github.com/moby/moby/issues/23992#issuecomment-234979036) for details.

+3. **Make sure your firewall allows Docker to setup a shared drive.** Docker only needs to connect between two machine local IPs, but some firewall software may still block any drive sharing or the needed ports.
+See [this Docker KB article](https://success.docker.com/article/error-a-firewall-is-blocking-file-sharing-between-windows-and-the-containers) for next steps on resolving this problem.

-3. **Use your Docker ID to sign into Docker (not your email).** The Docker CLI only supports using your Docker ID, so using your email can cause problems.
+4. **Use your Docker ID to sign into Docker (not your email).** The Docker CLI only supports using your Docker ID, so using your email can cause problems.
 See Docker [issue #935](https://github.com/docker/hub-feedback/issues/935#issuecomment-300361781) for details.

+5. **Switch out of "Linux Containers on Windows (LCOW)" mode.** While disabled by default, recent versions of Docker support [Linux Containers on Windows (LCOW)](https://docs.microsoft.com/en-us/virtualization/windowscontainers/deploy-containers/linux-containers) that can allow you to use both Windows and Linux containers at the same time.
+However, this is newer functionally so you may encounter issues and the Remote - Containers extension only supports Linux containers currently.
+You can switch out of LCOW mode at any time by right clicking on the Docker task bar item and selecting **Switch to Linux Containers...** from the context menu.

 If you are still having trouble, see the [Docker Desktop for Windows troubleshooting guide](https://docs.docker.com/docker-for-windows/troubleshoot/#volumes).